endlesspint8/endlesspint8.github.io/_drafts/2016-05-27-going_dutch.md

 ## As Easy as 1-2-3 (Een-twee-drie)?

 Simple and <a href="https://www.youtube.com/watch?v=IIf9diK-6wk" target="_blank">too easy</a>?
 Not completely.
 There was a good amount of legwork needed.
-My three-pronged approach to this exercise: <a href="https://en.wikipedia.org/wiki/Bag-of-words_model" target="_blank">bag of words</a>, <a href="https://en.wikipedia.org/wiki/Bigram" target="_blank">bigrams</a>, and term frequency - inverse document frequency (<a href="https://en.wikipedia.org/wiki/Tf%E2%80%93idf" target="_blank">tf-idf</a>).
+My three-pronged approach to this exercise: <a href="https://en.wikipedia.org/wiki/Word_count" target="_blank">word count</a>, <a href="https://en.wikipedia.org/wiki/Bigram" target="_blank">bigrams</a>, and term frequency - inverse document frequency (<a href="https://en.wikipedia.org/wiki/Tf%E2%80%93idf" target="_blank">tf-idf</a>).
 I thought each of these methods would be helpful in finding out more about Dutch and possibly where to start with the language.
 But before all that I would need to identify <a href="https://en.wikipedia.org/wiki/Stop_words" target="_blank">stop words</a>.

 Stop words are typically the most common words in use over a collection of documents.
 They are neither surprising in their frequency nor very informative when it comes to recognizing subjects covered.
 They are of course critical to being understood in normal communication, being the glue that helps string words into sentences (conjunctions, prepositions, and pronouns).
 The purpose for my identifying Dutch stop words was thus two-fold: to use them as a screen to get to the more interesting words and to keep them around for my own elucidation.
 While not computationaly interesting they could still prove to be a meaningful resource to my learning ambitions.